Magnetic Therapy Shows Value For Natural Pain Relief And Healing

 Osteoarthritis: The most common form of arthritis that causes pain and disability.
 2004 British Medical Journal study found that use of magnetic therapy reduced osteoarthritis pain in the hip and knee.
 Although this form of arthritis can effect any joint in the body, it is common in the hips and knees.
 While there is no cure, treatments can help reduce pain and maintain mobility.

-Pelvic Pain: A 2002 study in the American Journal of Obstetrics & Gynecology found some beneficial evidence after 4 weeks of treatment and a 2005 study in Journal of Alternative and Complementary Medicine found possible beneficial evidence from magnetic therapy in menstrual pain relief.
+Pelvic Pain: A 2002 study in the American Journal of Obstetrics & Gynecology found some beneficial evidence after 4 weeks of treatment and a 2005 study in Journal of Alternative and Complementary Medicine found possible beneficial evidence from magnets in menstrual pain relief.

 Carpal Tunnel Syndrome: A 2002 study in Journal of Family Practice found that a single treatment with magnets produced dramatic and long lasting benefits.

-Safety Issues: In general magnetic therapy is safe.
+Safety Issues: In general using magnets for therapy is safe.
 MRI machines expose the body to huge magnetic field and investigation has found no evidence of harm.
-Caution should be observed near implants like pacemakers or stimulators,, pumps or other similar devices.
+Caution should be observed near implants like pacemakers or stimulators, pumps or other similar devices.
 Do not use over patches or under heating pads.
 There are theoretical concerns that magnets might be risky for people with epilepsy.
 Similarly, until the physiological effects of magnet treatments are better understood, pregnant women should avoid them.
 Not sure?
 Ask your Doctor.